In popular culture, movies and TV shows often depict prisoners as being incredibly muscular and fit.

 High-Carbohydrate Meals and Caloric Intake

-Carbohydrates are an essential energy source for the body, and consuming an adequate amount of carbs can support muscle growth by providing the energy needed for intense workouts.
+Carbohydrates give our bodies energy.
+Having enough carbs can help muscle growth by providing the energy needed for hard workouts.

 Final Thoughts